-As well as passing disease to our dogs, ticks can also transmit disease to us too!
+As well as passing disease to our dogs, fleas and ticks can also transmit disease to us!

-It's really important that all ticks are removed as soon as you spot them, whether on human flesh or our dogs; the sooner you remove a dog tick, the more you reduce the risk of disease.
+All ticks must be removed as soon as you spot them, whether on human flesh or our dogs; the sooner you remove a dog tick, the more you reduce the risk of disease.

 If your pet is unlucky enough to have picked up a disease from a tick, he may begin to display one or more of these symptoms: